steunix/passweaver-api/README.md

 ## Environment

-Your environment must contain these 2 variables (these are the default names, they can be changed in config.json):
+Your environment must expose these 2 variables (these are the default names, they can be changed in config.json):

 - VAULTED_MASTER_KEY: the AES-256-GCM key used for encryption
 - VAULTED_JWT_KEY: the key used to sign JWT tokens for API authorization

 ## Database

 Vaulted uses Prisma to access the database.
 As the time of writing, the database is a SQLite db (vaulted.db), and it's located in prisma/ subfolder: I will soon add proper configuration in config.js, allowing also for other RDBMS.

-LIMITATION: ATM Prisma does not allow to specify a column length for text columns, so they are all created with the maximum width allowed by the single backend; this is of course sub-optimal and will be addressed in Vaulted in a later time.
+LIMITATION: ATM Prisma does not allow to specify a column length for text columns, so they are all created with the maximum width allowed by the single backend; this is of course sub-optimal and will be addressed in Vaulted at a later time.

 To initialize the db: